rhenter/django-api-client/docs/pt-br/_sources/client/index.rst.txt

           }
       }

-for more information on the available configurations see at:
+- For more information on the available configurations, see at:

 .. toctree::
     :maxdepth: 2